-- CAPACS develops, promotes, and supports quality sociological education, training, and practice through the accreditation of bachelor's, master's and doctoral programs in sociological practice (applied, clinical, public, translational, forensic, and rural sociology). - CAPACS establishes standards for such programs.
+- CAPACS develops, promotes, and supports quality sociological education, training, and practice through the accreditation of bachelor's, master's and doctoral programs in sociological practice (applied, clinical, and engaged public, translational, and forensic sociology). - CAPACS establishes standards for such programs.
 It accredits programs that demonstrate that they meet these standards and monitors accredited programs to ensure that they continue to meet the standards.